SomMeri/less4j/README.md

 }
 </code></pre>

 The method may throw `Less4jException`.
-The exception is checked and its message contains line and column numbers identifying source place causing the error.
+The exception is checked and can return list of all found compilation errors.
+In addition, compilation of some syntactically incorrect inputs may still lead to some output or produce a list of warnings.
+If this is the case, produced css is most likely invalid and the list of warnings incomplete.
+Even if they are invalid, they still can occasionally help to find errors in the input.

+* `List<Problem> getErrors` - list of all found compilation errors.
+* `CompilationResult getPartialResult()` -  css and list of warnings produced despite compilation errors.
+There is no guarantee on what exactly will be returned.
+Use with caution.

 ## Links:
 *  [http://www.w3.org/Style/CSS/specs.en.html]